-Reports of crimes that occur off-campus may also be made to UTRGV Police Department and the proper law enforcement agencies will be contacted if necessary.
+Reports of crimes that occur off-campus may also be made to the UTRGV Police Department and the proper law enforcement agencies will be contacted if necessary.

 On an annual basis, the Clery Coordinator makes every attempt to obtain crime statistics for non-campus buildings and public property from the law enforcement agencies with jurisdictions for their respective areas.
+UTRGV does not have student organizations officially recognized by the institution that own or control non-campus buildings.